openharmony/docs/en/application-dev/task-management/background-task-overview.md

 - **Work Scheduler task**: The Work Scheduler provides a mechanism for applications to execute non-real-time tasks when the system is idle.
 If the preset conditions are met, the tasks will be placed in the execution queue and scheduled when the system is idle.

-- **Efficiency resources**: If an application needs to ensure that it will not be suspended within a period of time or can normally use certain system resources when it is suspended, it can request efficiency resources, including CPU, WORK_SCHEDULER, software, and hardware resources.
+- **Efficiency resources**: If an application needs to ensure that it will not be suspended within a period of time or can normally use certain system resources when it is suspended, it can request efficiency resources, including software and hardware resources.
 Different types of efficiency resources come with different privileges.
 For example, the CPU resources enable an application or process to keep running without being suspended, and the WORK_SCHEDULER resources allow for more task execution time before the application or process is suspended.

 ## Selecting a Background Task